Iovance Biotherapeutics Announces Updated Clinical Data for Lifileucel in Advanced Melanoma at Society for Immunotherapy of Cancer (SITC) Annual Meeting

 Investor Webcast on Thursday, November 10, 4:30 p.m.
 ET

 Iovance will host a webcast on Thursday, November 10 at 4:30 p.m.
 ET to discuss clinical data updates for lifileucel in advanced melanoma.
-Iovance senior leadership will be joined by key opinion leaders and principal investigators in Iovance clinical studies.
-To participate in the webcast, please register at: https://ir.iovance.com/events/event-details/sitc-investor-webcast.
-The live and archived webcast can be accessed in the Investors section of the company’s website at www.iovance.com.
+Iovance senior leadership will be joined by the following key opinion leaders and principal investigators in Iovance clinical studies: Amod Sarnaik; Allison Betof Warner, M.D., Ph.D., Assistant Attending Physician and Melanoma Medical Oncologist, Memorial Sloan Kettering Cancer Center; Miguel Perales, M.D., Chief, Adult Bone Marrow Transplant Service, Memorial Sloan Kettering Cancer Center; and Martin McCarter, M.D., Surgical Director for the Esophageal and Gastric Multidisciplinary Clinic, Vice Chair for Strategy and Program Development Department of Surgery, UCHealth Cancer Care - Anschutz Medical Campus - University of Colorado Cancer Center.
+The live and archived webcast can be accessed in the Investors section of the company’s website here: https://ir.iovance.com/events/event-details/sitc-investor-webcast

 About Iovance Biotherapeutics, Inc.